Programmer25X/Programmer25X/README.md

 ## About Me

 Hi, I'm Dennis.

-- BSc Computer Science for Games student
+- I'm a BSc Computer Science for Games student passionate about games programming.
-- I am passionate about programming and game development with Unity and Unreal Engine
 - I have participated in the Europiean Astro Pi Challenge, in which our team's code successfully executed on the International Space Station (ISS)
-- This portfolio contains the projects I have worked on by myself and when collaborating with others

 ----